 There are many reasons why Canadians choose to add the STACK Mastercard to their wallet, from zero foreign transaction fees when travelling abroad to meaningful rewards on everyday purchases.

-2. No Foreign Exchange Fees: Banks make a lot of money from foreign currency transactions.
+2. No Foreign Exchange Fees: Banks make money from foreign currency transactions.
 In addition to the poor FX rate you get abroad, they also slap on a 2.5% – 3.5% foreign currency conversion fee.

 While there are options to avoid FX conversion fees when you use a no foreign transaction fee credit card, there are no debit or prepaid cards in Canada that waive this fee.